Nicolas Claxton NBA Preview vs. the Pistons

-Nicolas Claxton plus his Brooklyn Nets teammates face off versus the Detroit Pistons at 7:30 PM ET on Saturday.
+The Brooklyn Nets, Nicolas Claxton included, hit the court versus the Detroit Pistons on Tuesday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.